Berkeley-CS61B/website-sp24/labs/lab01/index.md

 ssh-ed25519 AAAAC3NzaC1lZDI1N6jpH3Bnbebi7Xz7wMr20LxZCKi3U8UQTE5AAAAIBTc2HwlbOi8T [some-comment-here]
 ```

-The `[some-comment-here]` will be system dependent and may vary from individuals.
+The `[some-comment-here]` will be system dependent and may vary for individuals.
 In your browser, go
 to [Github, Setings, SSH, GPG Keys, New SSH Key](https://github.com/settings/ssh/new) (or click the link).
 **Name the key, so it's memorable what device the key is on or so you recognize what it's for and select
 the Key type as Authentication Key**.
 Then, add the key to your account.